caoccao/Javet/docs/tutorial/basic/installation.rst

     * Only V8 mode is supported for Android.
 Supporting Node.js mode implies huge amount of work, but is not mission impossible.
 Please contact the maintainer for detail.
     * If you need Node.js features on Android, please refer to project `Javenode <https://github.com/caoccao/Javenode>`_.
-    * More Android ABI version support implies considerable effort.
+    * The ABI version has to be >= 26 because the `ZonedDateTime <https://developer.android.com/reference/java/time/ZonedDateTime>`_ (since ABI 26) is inside the Javet core.
+Supporting ABI >= 21 implies serious breaking changes and considerable effort.
 Please contact the maintainer for detail.
     * More Android CPU arch support implies considerable effort.
 Please contact the maintainer for detail.